minaminao/ctf-blockchain/src/DownUnderCTF2022/EVMVaultMechanism/README.md

 export FOUNDRY_ETH_RPC_URL=https://blockchain-evmvault-1a2ea45a5f20b79f-eth.2022.ductf.dev:443/
 ```

-If the blocks is examined using `cast`, several transactions can be found.
+If the blocks are examined using `cast`, several transactions can be found.
 Reading those transactions, we can find that the contract is deployed at address `0x6E4198C61C75D1B4D1cbcd00707aAC7d76867cF8`.

 Get the bytecode of the contract: